 Appraisal is a function in Pokémon Go that lets you get an idea of how strong an individual Pokémon can become beyond just its "CP," or Combat Points.
 While Combat Points (which are effectively a Pokémon's "level") can tell you how strong a Pokémon is at the moment, they don't give the entire picture.
-You need to understand something called "IVs" to know how strong they can become over time.
+You need to understand something called IVs or individual values to know how strong they can become over time.
 Appraisal lets you do that.

 How to check for 100% IVs in Pokémon Go

 It used to be pretty difficult to figure out a Pokémon's IVs.
 Players had to interpret a number of descriptions about a Pokémon, along with its current CP, HP, and Stardust/Candy cost, and even then, might only have a rough guess.
 Now, Appraisals are much simpler.
 You just ask your Team Leader to Appraise your Pokémon and they will give you a rating, along with three bars that display exactly where your Pokémon's IVs fall.